MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files.md

 We're working on adding team site search, organization-wide search, and shared content search.

+> [!NOTE]
-You can also now apply sensitivity labels to Office 365 groups and SharePoint sites.
+> You can also now apply sensitivity labels to Microsoft Teams, Office 365 groups, and SharePoint sites.
 [Learn more](sensitivity-labels-teams-groups-sites.md)

 ## Requirements